 1 mini calzone

 Reminiscent of New Orleans, these sandwiches are ragin' with flavor from the hot sauce and banana pepper.

 Cuban Inspired Sandwiches with Sun Dried Tomato Canola Mayonnaise

 Recipe developed at The Culinary Institute of America (CIA) by Chef Instructor Brenda La Noue.
-Check out videos of the recipe being made by a CIA Chef instructor on the Video Page of our website.
+See the recipe video below.